 Hey, kids, have you ever dreamed about flying on a carpet to far-away lands, where you find yourself gorging on colorful fruits and veggies you’ve never tasted before?
-Well… dreaming is not all you can do.
+Well… you can do more than dream.
 We have the Internet now!
-Internet joy comes from finding recipes for wonderful new foods from other places.
-Internet frustration comes when you go shopping but can’t find all the ingredients!
+Internet joy comes from finding recipes for wonderful foods from other places.
+Internet frustration comes when you go shopping but can’t find the ingredients!

 But don’t let that hold you back.
-Vinny always says… If you can’t find an ingredient, look for something like it and use that instead.
+Vinny always says… If you can’t find an ingredient, look for something like it, instead.
 Buying local is not such a bad thing, now, is it?

 All this occurred to me as I set out to make a Japanese dish I found on Plates of Art—Kabocha Caesar salad.
 Sadly, I couldn’t find the two special ingredients, Japanese mustard or kabocha.
-So I made the salad à la Vinny, using butternut squash (which is readily available at Farm Boy in Ottawa, Canada), and baby arugula, sweet and sharp on the tongue at the same time, and full of omega 3 plus other healthy tidbits.
+So I made the salad à la Vinny, using butternut squash (which is readily available at Farm Boy in Ottawa, Canada), and baby arugula, sweet and sharp on the tongue, and full of omega 3 plus other healthy tidbits.

 Of course, Peter (the pumpkin eater) would have chosen something different… perhaps the sweet Jamaican pumpkin.
 Pumpkin after all is just another type of squash, of the giant variety.
 This salad is completely flexible, Peter, so go crazy.

-Here’s my recipe, in case you all want to try it too.
+Here’s my recipe, in case you want to try it too.
 It’s well worth the trouble.

 Vinny’s squash salad, with lo-cal Caesar dressing